seek-oss/sku/docs/docs/configuration.md

 Default: `true`

 Source maps are always generated for development builds.
+It is recommended to enable source maps for production builds in order to aid debugging.
 To disable source maps for production builds, set this option to `false`.

 Example: